SgfdDttt/sara_v2/README.md

 To run the scripts in this repository, you will need a number of other pieces of code.
 Either go through the instructions below, or run `bash scripts/get_dependencies.sh`.

 ## General
+The code in this repository relies on bash and Python 3.5.3.
 Install all the needed packages into a dedicated virtual environment with `pip install -r requirements.txt`

 ## Data
 Download SARA and SARAv2 and place them in this repository under `sara` and `sara_v2` respectively; or run `bash scripts/get_data.sh`.